enzoc2000/Software_Security/Project/Security Considerations.md

 Code Maintenance: Review all code, including with linting tools, to avoid vulnerabilities and consistently follow best programming practices.

 Consider implementing true two-factor authentication (e.g. email code), since the public address is potentially accessible to everyone

+Verifying access at the network and register the athorized user and implements a script that create the local network on metamask